tkschuler/RadioWinds/readme.md

 ## Main File Descriptions

 ``config.py`` The main configuration file for many of the scripts below.

+``utils.py`` Common repeated functions that are used across multiple scripts

 ``SiphonMulti.py`` This script extends the Siphon Library to be able to download a month of data from UofWy rather than only one sounding at a time.
 This greatly speeds up the ability to bulk download soundings